Abilene

 Green North and it is annotated as Abilene on both maps.

-GENERAL Built by the Proby estate c1790.
-House extended and gatehouse added in
+GENERAL Built by the Proby estate circa 1790.
+The house was extended and a gatehouse,

 Thomas Dixon owned Abilene, Ardlui and Eversham and rented out Abilene and Eversham in the

-early 1800s.
-These house was sold through the landed Estate Court in 1865 by Thomas's son Richard.
+early 1800s for 'The Season'.
+These houses were sold through the landed Estate Court in 1865 by

-When the Findlaters moved to the house in 1941, it was described as a 'dilapidated farmhouse'.
+Thomas's son Richard.
+When the Findlaters moved to the house in 1941 it was described as a

-YEAR BUILT circa 1790 Abilene was built by the Proby Estate circa 1790 and extended
+YEAR BUILT Abilene was built by the Proby/Carysfort Estate circa 1790 and extended

 circa 1840.